 But only after I suggested it myself.

 Since the diagnosis I’ve spent a lot of time studying it in order to understand myself better and the more I find out the more puzzled I am as to why nobody thought about it before me.
-I’m a textbook case of PTSD.
+I’m a textbook case of CPTSD.
 All that is missing is a bloody neon sign.
 I mean, how many doctors have I seen?
 How many evaluations I’ve had?

 And at the end all it took was one meeting to determine that my symptoms are consistent with PTSD.